fitzss/Catalyst/1. The_Scientific_Argument/Readme.md

   - A construction task specifies only intrinsic attributes of its substrates, not extrinsic ones such as the name or location of a particular instance.

+# All the counterfactual properties you have encountered are expressible as statements about which transformations are possible and which are not, and why.

 # Counterfactual properties of physical systems
   ## The fundamental types of counterfactuals that occur in Physics are of two kinds:
         - one is the Impossibility of performing a transformation
         - the other is the Possibility of performing a transformation

 # Assertions about probabilities do not refer to the physical world they don’t assert anything about the physical world.

+# A daring speculation is therefore that all the laws of physics could be formulated solely in terms of principles about counterfactuals, and that the laws of motion follow from them as derivative, and perhaps approximate, properties.

+  - ## Exploring this possibility is the start of an exciting research programme.

 # Constructor Theory fundamental objects are tasks